Yoga Teacher Training Options

 For each type of yoga that exists (Vinyasa Ashtanga, Iyengar, Anusara, Bikram, Kripalu, Kundalini, Jivamukti, Power and Integral yoga, among others), there is an accompanying teacher training.

 The time frame for yoga teacher training varies widely from school to school and from one yoga style to another.
-Yoga teacher training courses often span 4 weeks, but can go on for as long as 2 years or more.
-The 4 week yoga teacher trainings are usually nonstop immersions in the yoga practice, while the 2 year teacher training programs usually occur only on weekends or other pre-specified meeting dates and times.
+Yoga teacher training courses often span 4 weeks but can go on for as long as 2 years or more.
+The 4-week yoga teacher training sessions are usually nonstop immersion in the yoga practice, while the 2-year teacher training programs usually occur only on weekends or other pre-specified meeting dates and times.

 Common Features of Yoga Teacher Training Programs

 Yoga teacher training programs can only involve learning the physical aspects of the practice, such as anatomy and how to teach asanas (yoga postures), pranayama (yoga breathing exercises) and shavasana (relaxation).

 Yoga teacher training can involve learning techniques for mastering the mind through formal meditation practice.
 Yoga teacher trainings can also include training about how to eat properly to obtain the most health benefits from the physical postures and breathing exercises associated with yoga practice.

 Kirtan is a feature of some yoga teacher training courses.
 Kirtan is a Sanskrit (ancient Indian language) word that means call and response chanting.
 Karma yoga is also included in certain yoga teacher training programs.
 Karma yoga is the practice of yogic service, which embodies the ideal of serving others without having an expectation of personal gain or reward.

 Some yoga teacher training programs additionally provide you with the opportunity to develop a deeper understanding of the philosophy of yoga through studying ancient yogic texts such as:

 - The Bhagavad Gita